JSBmanD/docs/pages/viral/referrals.md

 ---
 ## Overview

+[block:callout]
+{
+  "type": "warning",
-!!! warning "ONLY USE V1 CUSTOM EVENTS"
+  "title": "ONLY USE V1 CUSTOM EVENTS",
-	Our referral system only supports our v1 custom event SDK method which is `userCompletedAction()` and `track()`. **The v2 events, `BranchEvent` and `logEvent()` used for installs and opens, are not supported.**
+  "body": "Our referral system only supports our v1 custom event SDK method which is `userCompletedAction()` and `track()`. **The v2 events, `BranchEvent` and `logEvent()` used for installs and opens, are not supported.**"
+}
+[/block]

+[block:callout]
+{
+  "type": "info",
-!!! info "Not recommended for Enterprise Clients"
-    Due to the nature of this functionality, we do not recommend the use of referrals for Enterprise clients.
+  "title": "Not recommended for Enterprise Clients", "body": "Due to the nature of this functionality, we do not recommend the use of referrals for Enterprise clients."
+}
+[/block]

 Branch allows you to reward users with credits, track those credits, and redeem them when appropriate.
 It is a unit-less currency available to your users without you having to build a system from scratch.